droyred/EDA-Spotify-2023/README.md

-# Spotify Top Tracks 2023: Exploratory Data Analysis
+# Spotify Top Tracks 2023: An Exploratory Data Analysis

 **Author:** Andrei Joshua A. Rodriguez | **Class:** 2ECE-C

 ## Overview

 Welcome to a deep dive into the world of Spotify’s top tracks of 2023!
 As a dedicated Spotify music fan, this notebook was developed to capture the trends, characteristics, and patterns that made certain songs stand out in the streaming world this year.
 By examining data such as streaming counts, artist popularity, and song characteristics like danceability and energy, this analysis reveals the factors that drive songs to the top of the charts and keep listeners coming back.
 We explore everything from yearly release trends to the influence of tempo and mood, aiming to understand what makes a track truly popular in today’s music landscape.

 The analysis in this notebook brings together visuals, correlations, and in-depth feature analysis that collectively tell the story of 2023’s streaming favorites.
 Whether you're curious about which month sees the most releases or which musical elements most impact streaming numbers, this analysis uncovers insights for anyone fascinated by music trends.